burritoparty/Burrito-Manga-Reader/README.md

   >  ".\Burrito Manga Reader.exe" D:\Library

 ## Usage
-The main UI contains all books in the library.
+The main UI contains all books in the library. <br>
 **Tags**
 - Add Tag: Adds a tag to be used when editing book information.
 - Delete Tag: Removes an existing tag.